Car Activities for Kids – the Essential Guide to Surviving a Family Road Trip

 Plan your pit stops in advance.
 Do some research about places which might offer child-friendly food and space for them to let off steam and run around.
 If travelling with young babies in car seats the Royal Society for the Prevention of Accidents recommends taking at least a 15-minute break every two hours.

-Make sure that whatever activities you provide your kids are safe for you to drive.
-For example, if your kid is known to throw teddies, this may not be the best choice!
+Make sure that whatever car activities you provide your kids are safe for you to drive.
+For example, if your child is known to throw teddies, this may not be the best choice!